Pzena Investment Management – Modern Slavery Act 2020 Statement

-We believe our success and reputation depends on both the quality of our products and services, and on the way we conduct business.
-Therefore, we aim to be a responsible corporate citizen with a strong adherence to environmental, social, and governance standards.
+We believe our success and reputation depends on both the quality of our products and services, and on how we conduct our business.
+We therefore aim to be a responsible corporate citizen with a strong adherence to environmental, social, and governance (“ESG”) standards.
 Responsibility, sustainability, and respect for human rights are integrated into our business and due-diligence models and in the way we serve our clients and manage our investments.

 We believe that given the nature of the services that we offer that the risk of our involvement in modern slavery and human trafficking is low.

 As long-term investors who seek to buy good businesses that are built and managed to deliver superior long-term value, we have always believed that ESG factors, where material to a company’s operations from a risk or an opportunity perspective, have the potential to impact future profitability and shareholder returns.
 Consistent with this belief, since we began managing assets in 1996, our research and engagement process has taken relevant ESG factors into consideration.
 To help facilitate this, we added a dedicated ESG Analyst to our research team, which has allowed us to improve our process in several ways.
 We have enhanced our ESG stock write-ups; bettered our engagement tracking; and added ESG materials to our marketing materials and our website.
 Our ESG analyst has also trained our investment team on several material investment issues.